ArtifexSoftware/mupdf.js/docs/how-to-guide/node/document/index.rst

-Merge Documents
+Merging Documents
 -----------------------------

-To merge documents we need to use the core `GraftObject`_ method and copy objects from documents into new **PDF** documents.
+To merge documents we need to use the core `GraftObject`_ method and copy objects from documents into a new **PDF** document (the new document will be the result of the merge).

 See the script below for an implementation, this can be found in `examples/tools/pdf-merge.js`.